 Maximum field-strength values

-The field strength must not exceed a maximum value Emax as described in P1546-1.
+The field strength must not exceed a maximum value Emax as described in ITU-R P.1546-1.
 In principle any correction which increases a field strength must not be allowed to produce values greater than these limits for the family of curves and distance concerned.
 However, limitation to maximum values should be applied only where indicated in Annex 6 of the ITU-R P.1546-4.

 Determination of transmitting/base antenna height, h1